matthewfeickert-talks/talk-uc-berkeley-research-seminar-2024/talk.md

 .kol-2-3[
 .large[
 * RECAST is designed to work with the CERN [REANA](https://reana.io/) open source reproducible research data analysis platform to .bold[perform analysis at scale]
-* RECAST + REANA have enabled the recent (2023) ATLAS LHC Run-2 Phenomenological Minimal Supersymmetric Standard Model (pMSSM) scan analysis
+* RECAST + REANA enabled the recent (2023) ATLAS LHC Run-2 Phenomenological Minimal Supersymmetric Standard Model (pMSSM) scan analysis
    - Theory model .bold[reduced] down to 19-dimensional parameter space
    - Analysis of combination of published ATLAS LHC Run-2 analyses uses .bold[tens of thousands] of parameter space models (each a full analysis evaluation)
 * Analysis .bold[would be intractable] without existing full analysis preservation from RECAST scaled to thousands of cores with REANA